AESIRLab/solid-rag-service/README.md

 #### IMPORTANT INFORMATION ####
-This application currently will not run due to the use of a research-based library being used as an internal private package.
-If you are interested in running the example application or seeing a demonstration, please reach out to (the library creator)[zg009@uark.edu].
+This application is a prototype, and no security or performance guarantees are provided.
+If you are experiencing an issue running the application, please do not hesitate to raise an issue on the Github.

 ### Instructions ###
 To use this application, you first need to install the models from the